Interested in joining APTLI?

-Please contact us at email@example.com to inquire whether we can accept any late applications.
+Please contact us at email@example.com with any inquiries.

 APTLI is a summer intensive language program for undergraduates, graduate students, and professionals.
 Courses are offered for academic credit at the beginner, intermediate, and advanced levels (depending on sufficient enrollment).